bmachiel/python-substratestack/README.markdown

 Installation
 ------------

 The *substratestack* package requires at least version 2.4 of Python.
+Python 3.x is not supported at the moment.
 In addition, the [ReportLab Toolkit][reportlab] is required for rendering the stacks to PDF.
 On Windows, you should install ReportLab using the provided [Windows installers][rl-download].

 The most convenient option for getting *substratestack* is by using [pip][pip] or [easy_install][setuptools].
 To automatically download the archive from